-Work with the Responsive toolbar and the Breakpoints pane to manage breakpoints and layouts and navigate between layouts.
+Managing Breakpoints and Layouts Responsive Toolbar and Breakpoints Pane and navigate between layouts.
 If a scene has only one set of either horizontal or vertical breakpoints, each horizontal/ vertical range will be equal to a layout.
 If a scene has both horizontal and vertical breakpoints, a pair of horizontal and vertical ranges will define a layout.